Performance Marketing Explained: How You Only Pay for Results

 Customer Lifetime Value (CLV)

-The total value a customer generates during their relationship with your company.
+The total value a customer generates throughout their relationship with your company.
 Essential for long-term performance planning.

 Conversion Rate

-The percentage of visitors who perform the desired action.
+The percentage of visitors who complete the desired action.
 Higher conversion rates directly reduce your CPA.

-Optimize these metrics systematically through continuous testing and refinement of your campaigns.
+Systematically optimize these metrics through continuous testing and refinement of your campaigns.

-“AI is changing performance marketing from reactive to predictive - we can now predict which campaigns will succeed.”
+“AI is transforming performance marketing from reactive to predictive - we can now predict which campaigns will succeed.”

 Determine what you want to achieve: leads, sales, registrations, or downloads.
-Specific goals lead to targeted campaigns and better measurable results.
+Specific goals lead to targeted campaigns and more measurable results.

-Understand who your ideal customers are, where they are active online, and what drives their buying behavior.
-Customer journey mapping is crucial in this.
+Understand who your ideal customers are, where they are active online, and what drives their purchasing behavior.
+Customer journey mapping is crucial here.

 Choose platforms where your target audience is active and that fit your budget.
 Start with 1-2 channels and expand as your expertise grows.